 Perturbing the Hamiltonian

-The perturbed Hamiltonian is : the field adds an energy penalty of times the overall magnetization in .
-The Boltzmann distribution shifts: configurations where has positive magnetization are favored.
-But because is coupled to its neighbours, biasing also biases the neighbours — they lower their interaction energy by also pointing .
+The field couples to the magnetisation of with strength : for , configurations with positive magnetisation in have lower energy and are favoured by the Boltzmann distribution.
+But because is coupled to its neighbours, biasing also biases the neighbours: they lower their interaction energy by also pointing .
 This bias propagates outward from , attenuated at each step by a factor depending on .

 The simulation below lets you explore this directly.
 Select a region to designate it as the probe region (highlighted in yellow), then drag to apply the local field.